Connect with us

 Cancellation of the approval

-The development suffered a fatal blow on April 30, 2018 after City Hall resolved to cancel the approval of the project, saying Cytonn did not show how a surge in traffic triggered by the project would be handled.
+The development suffered a fatal blow on April 30, 2018, after City Hall resolved to cancel the approval of the project, saying Cytonn did not show how a surge in traffic triggered by the project would be handled.

-Some Kilimani residents had also protested construction of Cytonn Towers arguing that it would disturb their lives and businesses.
-The proprietors of Cavina School, for example, bemoaned that the massive development would put at risk the health and safety of their learners.
+Some Kilimani residents had also protested the construction of Cytonn Towers arguing that it would disturb their lives and businesses.
+The proprietors of Cavina School, for example, bemoaned that the development would put at risk the health and safety of their learners.

 Cytonn went to court to challenge the cancellation, arguing that City Hall had no authority to cancel an approval once it had granted it.
-The company said it had addressed the issue of traffic management.

 In his ruling early last year, Justice John Mativo said there was no evidence that City Hall abused its powers under the law by cancelling the multi-billion-shilling project.